curiouslearning/RaspberryPi-Server/readme.txt

     backs up transfered files, and deletes the backed up archives

+build.sh:
+	- To be run inially to install the server on the pi and create all necessary directories...etc

+config.sh:
+	- single point of truth for directories used in multiple scripts

 Note:
     - setup files in each directory are to be run at build time for the purpose of creating the directories/scheduling cron jobs neccessary